 The chamber was large, the only opening to the outside a shaft in the center of the high roof.
 The light from glowing moss baskets in the wall niches left most of the space in shadow.
 But Chime saw the fruit vines growing down through the open shaft were mottled and discolored.
 When did that happen? he wondered, shocked.
 If there was a plant blight on the vines growing on the outer walls, that could be a serious problem for their crops.
 Why hasn't anyone done anything about it?

 There were a few warriors sitting up on the ledge around the upper perimeter of the chamber; Chime saw Floret, Vine, Sage, and Pearl's longtime favorite, River.
 It was too dark to read their expressions, but their body language looked nervous.
 Pearl herself was pacing on the raised stone platform at the back of the room.
-Even in the dim light, her scales were bright gold, the webbed pattern over them the deepest indigo; her mane of frills and spines was full and extending all the way down her back.
-She was a head taller than all the other Aeriat.
+Even in the dim light, her scales were bright gold, the webbed pattern over them the deepest indigo; her mane of frills and spines was full and extended all the way down her back.
+She was at least a head taller than all the other Aeriat.

 It took Chime a moment to notice that Jade was sitting on the edge of the platform with Flower.
 He realized the other Arbora caste leaders weren't here, not Bone, Knell, or Petal.
 That hit Chime suddenly like a blow to the stomach.
 He wasn't an Arbora anymore, and rules for warriors and Aeriat were different.
 He felt a lump grow in his throat and sweat break out all over his groundling skin.